Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine.md

     :   When you restore **:trt-hp: Hit Points** to a creature using the Chalice Form feature, any **:trt-hp: Hit Points** that exceeds the target's HP becomes **:trt-thp: Temporary Hit Points**.

     **Warding Aura** <br>_Dragon_
-    :   While **:spell-conc: Concentrating** on a Druid spell, all allies within 10 feet of you gain the benefit of Half Cover.
+    :   While **:spell-conc: Concentrating** on a Druid spell, each creature that you choose within 10 feet of you gain the benefit of Half Cover.

 === "Resonance of Judgement – Locked"